 The Company's investment objective is to achieve long-term capital appreciation by investing primarily in shares issued by small and medium-sized Chilean companies.
-The Company seeks to achieve its objective by investing primarily in companies that have a market capitalization of less than that of the top 25% of the companies on a Santiago Stock Exchange or that are expected to be listed through initial public offerings.
+The Company seeks to achieve its objective by investing primarily in companies that have a market capitalization of less than the top 25% of the companies in the Santiago's Stock Exchange or that are expected to be listed through initial public offerings.

 On May 1, 2015, Law N. 20.712 regarding funds and investments administration was enacted, and in its article 4, letter c), revokes Law N. 18.657.
-Transitory article 5 of the new law states that, regardless of the revocation, those investment funds created under Law N. 18.657 could continue operating in Chile, maintaining the invariability principles included in the revoked law, in conformity with a foreign investment contract under DL N. 600.
+Transitory article 5 of the new law states that, regardless of the revocation, those investment funds created under Law N. 18.657 could continue to operate in Chile, maintaining the invariability principles included in the revoked law, in conformity with a foreign investment contract under DL N. 600.
 These funds will remain under the tax regime established by article 106 of the Income Tax Law, and could neither transform into, nor merge with, funds created under the new law.

 Pursuant to its bylaws, the Company had a settlement date on December 31th, 2007.
-However, at each Company's annual general meetings, extensions of the life were approved for an additional period of two years on the following dates: June 8th, 2009; June 26th, 2011; October 29th 2013, November 16th, 2015 and August 14th, 2017.
+However, at each Company's annual general meetings, extensions of its continuity were approved for an additional period of two years on the following dates: June 8th, 2009; June 26th, 2011; October 29th 2013, November 16th, 2015; August 14th, 2017 and October 30th, 2019.